robiot/Shelf/README.md

 ```
 readl("Type your name > ");
 ```
-Currently you cant store this into a variable
+Currently you can not store this into a variable

 ---
 Under progress, see [Projects](https://github.com/robi0t/Shelf/projects/1)